 Jon Stewart (1962 – ) is a comedian and political satirist, who rose to fame through his 16-year stint on the Daily Show – a satirical look at American political life.
 Under Stewart’s influence, the Daily Show won numerous Emmy Awards (19) and has had a broad impact on public opinion.

-Stewart was born, John Leibowitz on New York, 28 November 1962.
+Stewart was born, John Leibowitz in New York, on 28 November 1962.
 He came from a middle-class Jewish family, who had emigrated from Eastern Europe.

 Stewart studied at the College of William and Mary in Virginia, graduating in 1984.
 As a student, Stewart like to try and make people laugh.
 He also held left-wing views (admiring the famous American socialist Eugene Debs), but he never got into serious politics.
 After graduation, he took a number of short-term odd jobs but struggled to decide on a career.
 By contrast his older brother, Lawrence Leibowitz became Chief Operating Officer of the NYSE Euronext.